Leiden University Centre for Digital Humanities

 As a result of the digital revolution, new approaches, tools, and ways of sharing knowledge are becoming increasingly accessible to researchers in all fields, including the humanities.
 Results can be visualized with the click of a button, and automated analyses can rapidly increase our systemic understanding of complicated issues.
 It should come as no surprise, therefore, that the field of digital scholarship has become increasingly important in the Humanities.
 Yet for all the potential the digital environment holds, it can be difficult to find the best way to incorporate computational research methods – especially to those first crossing the threshold into the Digital Humanities.

 The Digital Humanities Student Network of Leiden (DH/SN) is a community of students who have set out to overcome some of the hurdles facing new Digital Humanities scholars.
 Working in isolation on highly specific problems can be draining and demoralizing.
 It is our belief that students can benefit from increased awareness of each other’s work, expertise, methodologies, and tools – so they won’t end up accidentally having to reinvent the digital wheel.
 DH/SN organizes seminars, workshops, presentations, and discussions.
-If you are a PhD student, we invite you to join DH/SN to expand your network and share your enthusiasm for Digital Humanities with other students from a wide variety of scholarly fields!
+If you are a Master's or PhD student, we invite you to join DH/SN to expand your network and share your enthusiasm for Digital Humanities with other students from a wide variety of scholarly fields!

 Seminars and workshops